 There are a variety of programs and organizations at St. Gerard Majella Parish that seek to serve the needs of others.
 While “Christian Service” is a call to all members of the church, there is a group, the “Christian Service Committee” that meets to organize the activities of the parish organizations that care for others.
 For more information about the “Christian Service Committee” call the Parish Office at 314-965-3985.

 Recognizing the social needs of the greater community outside our parish, our members provide food on a regular basis the year round.
-The Give-A-Meal-A-Month Program provides an easy, convenient, low cost (about $5.00) way to provide food on a personal basis to the poor and hungry through the Food Pantry of St. Cronan's Church on South Boyle.
+The Give-A-Meal-A-Month Program provides an easy, convenient, low cost (about $5.00) way to provide food on a personal basis to the poor and hungry through the Food Pantry of St. Cronan's Church on South Boyle and Kirk Care.
 A suggested balanced meal menu and a yellow bag is provided each month for you to contribute on the 2nd Sunday of every month at all the Masses.
-The St. Vincent DePaul Society sponsors this program.

 A group of parishioners who have said "Yes" to helping others in our Christian Community of St. Gerard Majella.
 Their function is to assist primarily with meals for families or individuals in times of stress such as illness and/or funeral gatherings.
 We occasionally need volunteers to help with funeral lunches.